 103. Covenants to be implied in sublease

-In addition to the covenants specified in section 92 to be implied in every lease there shall be implied in every sublease the following covenant with the sublessee and his transferees by the sublessor binding the latter and his executors administrators and transferees (that is to say):
+In addition to the covenants specified in section 92 to be implied in every lease there shall be implied in every sublease a covenant with the sublessee and his transferees by the sublessor binding the latter and his executors administrators and transferees that he or they will during the term thereby granted pay the rent reserved by and perform and observe the covenants and agreements contained in the original lease and on his or their parts to be paid performed and observed.

-That he or they will during the term thereby granted pay the rent reserved by and perform and observe the covenants and agreements contained in the original lease and on his or their parts to be paid performed and observed.
+[Section 103 amended by No. 19 of 2010 s.
+51.]

 104. Determination of lease or sublease by re-entry to be entered in Register

-(1) In the case of a lease or sublease of land under this Act if it be proved to the satisfaction of the Commissioner that the lessor or sub-lessor his assign or transferee has re-entered upon the premises in strict conformity with the provisions for re-entry contained in the lease or sublease or under the power of section 93(2) where the lease or sublease is under this Act or that the lessee or sublessee has abandoned the leased premises and the lease and that the lessor or sublessor his assign or transferee has thereupon re-entered upon and occupied the said premises by himself or tenants undisturbed by the lessee or sublessee the Commissioner may, subject to subsection (2), direct the Registrar —
+(1) In the case of a lease or sublease of land under this Act if it be proved to the satisfaction of the Commissioner that the lessor or sub-lessor his assign or transferee has re-entered upon the premises in strict conformity with the provisions for re-entry contained in the lease or sublease or under the power of section 93(b)where the lease or sublease is under this Act or that the lessee or sublessee has abandoned the leased premises and the lease and that the lessor or sublessor his assign or transferee has thereupon re-entered upon and occupied the said premises by himself or tenants undisturbed by the lessee or sublessee the Commissioner may, subject to subsection (2), direct the Registrar —